denesb/seastar-gdb/README.md

 #### Start GDB

-As normal, but in addition you need to instruct GDb to use the data directory which is produced by the same build (`binutils/gdb/data-directory` in case of an in-source build).
+As normal, but in addition you need to instruct GDB to use the data directory which is produced by the same build (`binutils/gdb/data-directory` in case of an in-source build).
 You can copy it to another location, as long as you tell GDB to use it: